lynnliu030/berkeley-os-prelim/storage/README.md

 LFS is optimized for write-heavy workloads by accumulating small random writes and flushes them to disk sequentially.
 This approach minimizes disk seek time and makes efficient use of disk bandwidth.
 GFS is designed to handle a few large files and focuses on optimizing sequential reads and appends (i.e. batch processing workloads like MapReduce).

 ## Trade-offs
-### Performance v.s crash recovery
+### 1. Performance v.s durability (crash recovery)
 File systems that prioritize performance might use strategies like delayed writes, write caching, or large write buffers to improve speed.
-However, these can be problematic if the system crashes before the data is persistently stored, affecting the system's ability to recover from crashes.
+However, these decrease the durability.
+And if the system crashes before the data is persistently stored, affecting the system's ability to recover from crashes.

 Examples like JFS uses journalling and redo-logging to ensure crash consistency and faster recovery, but can incur a performance cost on every write.

 In distributed FS, NFS uses a stateless protocol for faster crash recovery, but can run into scalability issue because the need of repeated cache validation between client and server.
 AFS adds some states to the server, but makes crash recovery more complicated.

-### Consistency v.s performance
+### 2. Consistency v.s performance
 GFS
 CODA